getmash/wordpress-mash-plugin/readme.txt

 = Add Mash Wallet =

+Use the Mash Wordpress Plugin directly to add the Mash wallet to your site.
+Use the Mash Platform to configure how and where you want Mash to appear on your site.

-Use the Mash Wordpress Plugin directly to add the Mash wallet to the pages and posts of your choosing.
-Need help, or want to add the code to your them, here’s a [detailed guide for Wordpress](https://guides.getmash.com/wordpress-add-consumer-wallet).
+= Add Floating Boosts to your site or specific pages = Use the Wordpress plugin to add the Mash wallet to the pages and posts of your choosing.
+Once your "Earner ID" is configured in the plugin, navigate to [Boosts](https://wallet.getmash.com/earn/boosts) in the Mash Platform and configure how and where you want Boosts to show up on your site.

-= Add Floating Boosts to your site or specific pages = Use the Mash Wordpress Plugin directly to add the Mash wallet to the pages and posts of your choosing.
-Need help, or want to add the code to your them, here’s a detailed [Wordpress Guide for Boosts](https://guides.getmash.com/wordpress-add-boosts).
+= Add Page Revealer to your site or specific pages = Use the Wordpress plugin to add the Mash wallet to the pages and posts of your choosing.
+Once your "Earner ID" is configured in the plugin, navigate to [Page Revealers](https://wallet.getmash.com/earn/page-revealers) in the Mash Platform and configure how and where you want a Page Revealer to show up on your site.
+The Page Revealer allows you request payment to access a piece of content on your site.

 = Embedded HTML Block Capabilities =
 You can monetize anything using embedded HTML.
 More will be available with Blocks and short-codes.
 Reach out if you want to be a beta tester.
 Find out more at [Mash](https://getmash.com), [Guides](https://guides.getmash.com) + [Storybook](https://docs.getmash.com) for overviews and design canvases.